 Nearly half of the patients who contract C. auris die within 90 days, according to the CDC.

 The CDC is recommending that doctors use special cleaning and disinfecting protocols to protect against C. auris.
 The agency is also working with labs to make sure they're using the correct tests to diagnose the fungus.

 C. auris was first identified in Japan in 2009, where it was found in the ear canal of a patient who complained of an ear infection.
 Although "auris" is the Latin word for ear, the fungus can affect many other regions of the body, according to the CDC.

-Since then, the fungus has been reported in several countries including Canada, Colombia, India, Israel, Kenya, Kuwait, Pakistan, South Africa, South Korea, Venezuela and the United Kingdom.
+Since then, the fungus has been reported in more than 30 countries including Canada, Colombia, India, Israel, Kenya, Kuwait, Pakistan, South Africa, South Korea, Venezuela and the United Kingdom.